retro16/acsi2stm/doc/flashing.md

     stm32flash -w acsi2stm-XXXX.ino.bin /dev/ttyUSB0

-You need to adapt the command-line for your setup: /dev/ttyUSB0 should point at the virtual serial port connected to the STM32 (on Windows it looks like COM1:)
+You need to adapt the command-line for your setup: /dev/ttyUSB0 should point at the virtual serial port connected to the STM32.
+On Windows and MacOS, it may use slightly different syntax for the port.

 Once the chip is programmed, switch the BOOT0 jumper back to 0, then reset the STM32 (press the button or do a power cycle).